SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Introduction

-Although the works introduced above achieve great performance in layer pruning, they usually fail to consider the intrinsic connections and inter-dependencies between layers when handling complex deep neural networks.
-This oversight can result in pruned models that struggle to adequately preserve the essential features of the original models.
-To tackle this problem, we focus on layer pruning while leveraging the internal representation similarities of the pre-trained network, aiming at removing parameters and reducing computational overhead while maintaining the performance of the network.
+While existing pruning methods have demonstrated notable success in reducing the complexity of deep neural networks, several limitations have been identified that our new method aims to address.
+Traditional pruning techniques often fail to account for the intrinsic connections and inter-dependencies between layers within complex networks, which can lead to pruned models that are less capable of preserving the essential features of the original models.
+This oversight may result in a loss of critical information and a degradation in performance post-pruning.
+To tackle these limitations, we focus on layer pruning while leveraging the internal representation similarities of the pre-trained network, aiming at removing parameters and reducing computational overhead while maintaining the performance of the network.
 Specifically, we propose a \textbf{S}imilarity \textbf{G}uided fast \textbf{L}ayer \textbf{P}artition pruning for compressing large deep models (\textbf{\textit{SGLP}}), anchoring in the observation that traditional pruning approaches either ignore the intrinsic relationships between layers or require extensive computation to identify redundant layers.
 The core idea behind \textit{SGLP} is to exploit the layer-wise representation similarities as a guidance for efficient network segmentation, thereby identifying and removing redundant layers in a more targeted and informed manner.
 Our method is underpinned by the belief that a well-segmented network can reveal layers that contribute less to the overall performance, allowing for more precise pruning.